-The thought of hosting Thanksgiving and roasting a turkey can strike fear into the bravest soul, it does not have to be frightening.
+Even though the thought of hosting Thanksgiving and roasting a turkey can strike fear into the bravest soul, it does not have to be frightening.
 Because what would Thanksgiving be without roast turkey?
-Most of us can not imagine the holiday without turkey and all of it fixings.
+As a matter of fact, most of us can not imagine the holiday without turkey and all of it fixings.

+For this reason, we have broken roasting a turkey into simple steps.
 Once you have a turkey, a delicious roast turkey requires just a few additional ingredients.
-We have broken roasting a turkey into simple steps.
 Based on the weight of your turkey, you will need to figure out your roasting time and then work backwards from your serving time to determine when you need to start roasting your turkey.

-We highly recommend that you do not stuff your bird and this recipe calls for the turkey to be cooked separately from the stuffing.
+We highly recommend that you do not stuff your bird.
+With this in mind, this recipe calls for the turkey to be cooked separately from the stuffing.
 Stuffing the bird causes uneven cooking times, is unnecessary and is considered by many, including the USDA to be unsafe.
 The internal temperature of the stuffing must reach 165° which may cause your turkey to be overcooked.
-We suggest cooking your stuffing separately in a casserole dish.
+Because of this, we suggest cooking your stuffing separately in a casserole dish.
 We have included a list of cooking equipment that you will need below.